awsdocs/aws-deeplens-user-guide/doc_source/deeplens-v11-device-view-or-edit-settings.md

 **Note**
 Be sure to use `DeepLens` for the certificate password, when prompted\.

-      To verify the certificate is installed properly, follow the instructions given in [View Video Streams from AWS DeepLens version 1\.1 Device in Browser](deeplens-viewing-video-streams-from-v1.1-device-in-browser.md) \.
+      To verify the certificate is installed properly, follow the instructions given in [View Video Streams from AWS DeepLens 2019 Edition Device in Browser](deeplens-viewing-video-streams-from-v1.1-device-in-browser.md) \.

 When done with viewing or updating the device settings, you can disconnect the device from your computer  and use AWS DeepLens\.